The North Face Progressor DV Jacket – Packable Weather Protection that Stretches

 Who does not love stretch?
 Seriously.
 This jacket stretches and moves with you.
 Personally, I like that feature a lot.
 With the stretch also comes quite.
 It is nice being able to listen to nature as you hike, and not hear your jacket making that typical crunchy sound.
 The jacket stretches in all directions without being too stretchy.

-The Progressor line up is designed with hiking and backpacking in mind.
+The Progressor line up is designed for hiking and backpacking in mind.
 The DV jacket fits into this line up very well.
 Whether used over a t-shirt or over a mid layer, the Progressor worked well.
 I paired the jacket with the Progressor Power Grid Hoodie on several occasions (read our review on that piece here) and found it to be a great combo.
 The jacket features two large, zippered hand pockets.
 These also act as the main ventilation using the stretchy mesh backing.
 The hood is a great fit over a hat or beanie (not a helmet though) and has a semi-stiff brim.
 The hood is adjustable via a pull cord on the back.
 I found the hood worked very well at keeping water out.
 The hem is adjustable as well, using the cinch cord.
 The cuffs are elastic and very comfortable.

 I think the Progressor DV is a good, lightweight rain jacket for hiking and spring through summer use.
 I was impressed at how comfortable it was for being a 2.5 layers WPB jacket.
 Weighing in at just over 10 oz for the XL size was a bonus.
 I found myself packing the jacket for many trips – from hiking, biking and camping to everyday use.
 Price is right at MSRP $199.
 Available in Mens and Womens.